 Which is why Father’s Day is so important.
-It’s the perfect opportunity to say to the dad in your life: we know it can be tough, but from back rubs to trash duty or sharing the night feeds and generally just always being there, you’re doing an amazing job.
-And a present doesn’t have to cost a lot either.
+It’s the perfect opportunity to say to the dad in your life: we know it can be tough, but from back rubs to bin duty via sharing the night feeds and generally just always being there, you’re doing an amazing job.
+And a present doesn’t have to cost the earth either.
 A handmade gift or thoughtful gesture will mean every bit as much as a more expensive item.

-With the big day just around the corner, we’ve put together a few Father’s Day gift ideas.
-There are suggestions to suit little ones of all ages – from bump to kids.
+With the big day just around the corner, we’ve put together a Father’s Day gift guide.
+There are suggestions to suit kids of all ages – from bump to teenager.
 And they all have the same message in common: thank you Dad, you’re wonderful.

 Father’s Day Gifts From Bump